| The drive by the North to control the growth and distribution

 save seeds from one crop to another, but have to pay northern owned transnational

+companies for the means to plant future crops.
 While global food production per capita has increased since the 1970s

 so too has world hunger.
 In South America the number of people going hungry